Chandra-Panta-Chhetri/crown-computers/README.md

 1. Fork or clone the repo.
 2. Install NPM dependencies via `npm i && cd client && npm i`.
 3. Ensure all dev dependencies are installed as well.
+4. Checkout dev branch.
-4. Rename both .env-cmdrc-example files (root & in client folder) to .env-cmdrc and add the env variables.
+5. Rename both .env-cmdrc-example files (root & in client folder) to .env-cmdrc and add the env variables.

    To get env variable values:
      1. Create a [Firebase project](https://console.firebase.google.com/) and go into project settings to get: